Extrapolating Single-Treatment Effects Out of Factorial Experiments: Partial Identification

 \subsection{Closed-form bounds}

 Up to this point, I have highlighted the challenges in identifying single-treatment quantities from factorial experiments.
+In particular, I showed that some assumptions are sufficient for point-identification, but they might be too restrictive in practice.
+If those assumptions are thought to fail, or if researchers are in doubt about their validity, then point-identification is not achievable.

-I propose two solutions: a) partial identification, and b) sensitivity analysis.
+When these assumptions are not justifiable, I propose two solutions: a) partial identification, and b) sensitivity analysis.
 This section focuses on the partial identification solution, deriving sharp bounds for the desired quantities.
 The next section will address the sensitivity analysis solution.

 Partial identification, in general terms, refers to deriving a range of possible values for a quantity of interest.
 In this sense, it is considered a generalization of point identification, which is a case where the range consists of only one real number value.
 In other words, in a statistical model that imposes a number of constraints over probability distributions, one will collect only the distributions that satisfy those restrictions and compute the set of answers for a quantity of interest.
 Over this set of answers, one will calculate the best and worst-case scenarios in the form of sharp upper and lower bounds (maxima and minima).